greggman/HappyFunTimes/docs/makinggames.md

     This step is only needed for some games.
 If there is no `bower.json` in the folder you can skip this step.

-*   edit the `package.json` file and change the "gameId" to something unique.
+*   edit the `package.json` file and change the "gameId" to something unique and the `name`

 *   add the game to happyfuntimes